Yemen opposition asks West to freeze Saleh assets

 An uneasy cease-fire mostly prevailed in Sanaa after Saleh flew to Saudi Arabia for medical treatment, but tensions have been rising in the past few days.

-The media centre for the protesters quoted a military source as saying a reconnaissance plane circling over the headquarters of general Mohsen's first armoured brigade had been hit by an aerial defence system and forced to turn back.
+The media centre for the protesters quoted a military source as saying a reconnaissance plane circling over the headquarters of General Ali Mohsen's first armoured brigade had been hit by an aerial defence system and forced to turn back.

 Meanwhile, violence flared anew in Yemen's south, where Islamist militants have exploited a political vacuum, taking over at least two cities in the volatile province of Abyan, including its capital Zinjibar.